DvirAmram/RatePage/README.md

 # RatePage
-Second assignment of Advanced Programming 2 of Course at BIU.
+Second assignment of Course - Advanced Programming 2 of at BIU.

 <br>